Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Interface IDentifier (IID) computation {#IID}

-In order to mitigate the risks described in [rfc8064] and [rfc8065], IID MUST be created regarding the following algorithm:
+In order to mitigate the risks described in [rfc8064] and [rfc8065], implementation MUST implement the following algorithm and SHOULD use it.

 1. key = LoRaWAN AppSKey
 2. cmac = aes128_cmac(key, DevEUI)